I'm a member

 Printer Friendly Version

-DESCRIPTIONThe LipiFlow® Thermal Pulsation System (TearScience Inc., Morrisville, NC) is a new treatment option for addressing meibomian gland dysfunction (MGD).
-MGD is recognized as the major cause of dry eye syndrome.
-The LipiFlow® System allows heat to be applied to the palpebral surfaces of the upper and lower eyelids directly over the meibomian glands, while simultaneously applying graded pulsatile pressure to the outer eyelid surfaces, thereby expressing the meibomian glands.
+The LipiFlow® Thermal Pulsation System (TearScience) is a new treatment option for addressing meibomian gland dysfunction.
+Meibomian gland dysfunction is recognized as the major cause of dry eye syndrome.
+The LipiFlow® System applies heat to the palpebral surfaces of the upper and lower eyelids directly over the meibomian glands, while simultaneously applying graded pulsatile pressure to the outer eyelid surfaces, thereby expressing the meibomian glands.

-Dry eye syndrome, dry eye disease (DED) or dysfunctional tear syndrome, either alone or in combination with other conditions, is a frequent cause of ocular irritation that leads patients to seek ophthalmologic care.
-DEDis considered a significant public health problem and is estimated to affect between 14% and 33% of the population worldwide.
-The prevalence of DED increases with age, especially in postmenopausal women.
-It is estimated that DED affects more than 7 million Americans older than 40 years of age, and approximately 1 million to 4 million Americans between 65 to 84 years of age.
-The prevention and treatment of DED is expected to be of greater importance as the population ages.
+Dry eye syndrome (DES), dry eye disease or dysfunctional tear syndrome, either alone or in combination with other conditions, is a frequent cause of ocular irritation that leads patients to seek ophthalmologic care.
+DES is considered a significant public health problem.
+It is estimated to affect between 14% and 33% of the population worldwide.
+The prevalence of DES increases with age, especially in postmenopausal women.
+It is estimated that DES affects more than 7 million Americans older than 40 years of age, and approximately 1 million to 4 million Americans between 65 to 84 years of age.
+Prevention and treatment of DES are expected to be of greater importance as the population ages.

-The LipiFlow® Thermal Pulsation System (TearScience Inc., Morrisville, NC) is a new device developed to address the limitations of current treatment options to relieve MGD.
-This device is designed to safely heat the palpebral surfaces of both the upper and lower eyelids, while simultaneously applying graded pulsatile pressure to the outer eyelid surfaces.
-The device massages the outer eyelids from the base of the meibomian glands in the direction of the gland orifices, thereby expressing the meibomian glands during heating.
-The LipiFlow® System is composed of 2 primary components, an ocular component (The Disposable) and a handheld control system.
-The Disposable has 2 parts, a lid warmer and an eyecup.
+The LipiFlow® Thermal Pulsation System (TearScience) is a new device developed to address the limitations of current treatment options to relieve MGD.
+This device is designed to heat the palpebral surfaces of both the upper and lower eyelids, while applying graded pulsatile pressure to the outer eyelid surfaces.
+The LipiFlow® System is composed of a disposable ocular component and a handheld control system.
+Following application of a topical anesthetic, the heated inner portion of the LipiFlow eyecup is applied to the conjunctival surface of the upper and lower eyelids.
+The outer portion of the device covers the skin surface of the upper and lower eyelids.
+The device massages the eyelids with cyclical pressure from the base of the meibomian glands in the direction of the gland orifices, thereby expressing the glands during heating.
+It is proposed that a single 12-minute session is at least as effective as twice daily lid warming and massage over 3 months.

-The LipiFlow® System (assigned the generic name of eyelid thermal pulsation system) was cleared by the Food and Drug Administration (FDA) in June 2011.
-The FDA classified the LipiFlow® System into class II (special controls) in order to provide a “reasonable assurance of safety and effectiveness” of the device.
+The LipiFlow® Thermal Pulsation System (TearScience, Morrisville, NC; assigned the generic name of eyelid thermal pulsation system) was cleared by the Food and Drug Administration (FDA) in June 2011.
+The FDA classified the LipiFlow® System into class II (special controls) to provide a “reasonable assurance of safety and effectiveness” of the device.
 The LipiFlow® System is identified by the FDA “as an electrically powered device intended for use in the application of localized heat and pressure therapy to the eyelids.
 The device is used in adult patients with chronic cystic conditions of the eyelids, including meibomian gland dysfunction (MGD), also known as evaporative dry eye or lipid deficiency dry eye.”

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.